cmrtdev/b.cmrt.dev/content/posts/unlock-debian-with-tpm2.md

 I still need to figure out

-1. if my PCR combination will annoy me next time I have a kernel update (which, coincidentally, is _now_, or at least once I have a decent internet connection)
+1. if my PCR combination will annoy me next time I have a kernel update (which, coincidentally, is _now_, or at least once I have a decent internet connection) - **Update: it did not!**

 1. if this warrants a bug against `dracut` in Debian (to have a `Depends` or a `Recommends` on `tpm2-tools`)
 1. if this was the result of a combination of all the things I tried, or it was really just about `tpm2-tools`